hlbao/personal_site/content/publication/cooperation/index.md

   Regarding the evolution of cooperation, more generally, agent-based social simulation, I have published several papers in decent computer science conferences and interdisciplinary journals.
-I studied the evolution of altruism on social networks through reinforcement learning, group decision-making, social learning, and reputation-based behavioral regulation:
+I studied the evolution of altruism on a social network/population through reinforcement learning, group decision-making, social learning, and reputation-based behavioral regulation: